abishek1062/qe_cifar_launcher/README.md

 - The trained model i.e. state dictionary is at '.model_cifar.pt'

+- The directory sample-cifar-10 contains some images from the cifar-10 dataset

 - In order to use the launcher either upload an image or enter a path of local DFS file

 - Only a 32x32 RGB image can be processed.